How to Heal Mom Rage: Advice from a Psychologist

 Remember to have self-compassion and acknowledge what happened in the moment.
 Nurture the part of yourself that had a need, and know that there is nothing wrong with you for feeling angry sometimes.

-Out Of The Moment
+Out of the Moment

 These practices can be life-changing for new mothers as we find ourselves in a constant lack of sleep, lack of showers, lack of space, lack of personal time, paired with a healing body and visitors expecting you to be their hostess.